KellzCodes/Java-Practice/README.md

-# Java-Practice
- 100 Days of Code
+# Java Practice - 100 Days of Code

 # Java Program Structure
 Java programs have a specific structure in how the code is written.
 There are key elements that all Java programs share.